 - Each botanical is distilled separately and then blended for the final flavor.

-- Example: Cambridge Distillery Black Truffle Gin
+- Example: Cambridge Distillery Black Truffle Gin.

 5. Vacuum Distillation: